MPUSP/nf-core-crispriscreen/README.md

 The following scientific articles are related to this pipeline.

-THe new version of CRISPRi libary for which this Nextflow pipeline was developed:
+The new version of CRISPRi libary for which this Nextflow pipeline was developed:

 > Rui Miao, Michael Jahn, Kiyan Shabestary, Elton Paul Hudson.
 > _CRISPR interference screens reveal tradeoffs between growth rate and robustness in Synechocystis sp.
 PCC 6803 across trophic conditions_
 > bioRxiv 2023.02.13.528328. https://doi.org/10.1101/2023.02.13.528328

-THe original publication of the CRISPRi library for which a precursor of this pipeline was developed:
+The original publication of the CRISPRi library for which a precursor of this pipeline was developed:

 > Lun Yao, Kiyan Shabestary, Sarah Björk, Johannes Asplund-Samuelsson, Hakan Joensson, Michael Jahn & Elton Paul Hudson.
 > _Pooled CRISPRi screening of the cyanobacterium Synechocystis sp PCC 6803 for enhanced industrial phenotypes_.